FranGarc/Listing/README.md

 * Add a function _getAllElements_ to the Repository contract (the interface in Domain package), with a return type of Flow<List<Element>>.
 It will call the database method and convert the Flow<List<ElementDto>> into Flow<List<Element>>.
 Also add the _insertElement_ function to call the database
   @Insert function - no need to change the return type here.
+* Create an UseCase for getting the list elements (_GetElementsUseCase_) and another for adding a new element (_AddElementUseCase_).
+They will call the repository functions created above.
+You can use the below example as a guidance.
+    ```
+    class SampleUseCase @Inject constructor(
+        private val repository: RepositoryContract
+    ) {
+        suspend operator fun invoke(): Flow<ResponseType> {
+            val response = repository.sampleGet()
+            //here you can add some domain logic or call another UseCase
+            return response
+        }
+    }
+    ```

 [Data]